The Office of Student Accounts will help you with the basic financial aspects of your college education, such as

 Room and board charges (applicable to on-campus students only), tuition charges, and all other costs not covered by financial aid (federal loans, federal and state grants, institutional grants and scholarships, not including work-study), are payable on or before the first day of the semester, unless a Finlandia Payment Plan has been approved.
 There is a $25.00 non-refundable fee per semester to enroll in a payment plan.

 All student accounts must be settled by 4:30 p.m. on the final day of each semester’s drop/add period.
 You can find that date on our Academic Calendar, which is available in the main navigation above by going to “Academics” then clicking “Academic Calendar.”
 Students whose accounts are not settled and complete on these dates may be dropped from all classes and dismissed from the university.

-Students with an outstanding account balance from a prior semester cannot re-enroll unless the account is settled in full prior to registering for courses, or approval is received from the Director of Student Accounts.
+Students with an outstanding account balance from a prior semester cannot re-enroll unless the account is settled in full prior to registering for courses, or approval is received from the Coordinator of Student Accounts.
 Upon final departure from Finlandia University, all outstanding balances must be paid in full, including library, parking and disciplinary fines, and any other charges, before a diploma is issued or transcripts, including official and unofficial, are released.
 Students are responsible for any fees incurred in collecting the account balance.
 Contact the Office of Student Accounts at (906) 487-7210 with questions.

 Refund for Withdrawals